Ahmadk-g/Codeinsitute-PP1/README.md

 - __Websites section__

-  - This section contains several websites that offer the user almost infinite ideas and models with STL files.
+  - This section features numerous websites offering users nearly limitless ideas and models with their associated STL files.
   - An STL (Standard Tessellation Language) file is a common 3D file format used for 3D printing, representing a three-dimensional model as a collection of interconnected triangles.
-  - The word 'trusted' is used to help the user feel safe and confident when downloading files from the given websites.
+  - The term 'trusted' is used to help users feel safe and confident when downloading files from the provided websites.

   ![STL websites section](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/sites-section.png)